StarmanMartin/simple-router/README.md

 ## why simple-router

-simple-router registers a list routes with a list of handlers for the registered routes.
-On incoming requests it matches the route against a list and calls all handler.
-The call order of the handler is in the order they are registered.
-A nother feature is the *multipart/form-data* handler.
-This handler can handle a file upload from a *multipart* form.
+simple-router registers a list of routes with a list of handlers.
+On incoming requests it matches the route and calls all fitting handler.
+The call order of the handler is the same order they were registered.
+A nother feature is the multipart/form-data handler.

 ## Getting started